 There is something special about life and death situations that bring clarity to life.
-Learning leadership in an office setting where a paper cut is living dangerously doesn’t live in the same universe where a single mistake could cost people their lives.
+Learning leadership in an office setting where a paper cut is living dangerously doesn’t live in the same universe where a single mistake could cost people their lives (see the video at the end.)
 This starkness of life and death is what makes military books great for growing leadership.
 The lessons and stories clear the fog and simplify the principles.

 Extreme Ownership by Navy Seals Jocko Willink, and Leif Babin is an excellent example of life and death battlefield experiences, melded with clear and straightforward leadership truths that are easy to understand and apply.